miner/wilkins/README.md

 A feature requirement can also be a literal vector of a name symbol and a version string.
 This allows you to use a feature name that contains a digit, such as `[foo.bar/i18n "1.2+"]`.

-A var feature requirement simply requires that the named var has been declared.
-It is specified with #' macro, such as `#'clojure.core/*data-readers*`.
-There is no versioning for vars.
+A def requirement simply requires that the name symbol has been declared (it could be a var, class, record type, etc.)  It is specified with `@` prefix, such as `@clojure.core/*data-readers*`.
+There is no versioning for def requirements.

 Boolean combinations use list expressions beginning with `and`, `or` or `not`.
 For example: `(and jdk1.6+ clj1.5+)`.